 Did you ever think a 19th century Italian economic philosopher could teach you how to write better songs?
 Neither did I until I read about the pareto principle.

-There exists a phenomenon in the world called by a number of names, the Pareto Principle, the law of the vital few or the most popular, the 80/20 principle.
+This phenomenon goes by a number of names.
+The Pareto Principle, the law of the vital few or the most popular, the 80/20 principle.
 It’s an interesting observation which states 80% of results will generally come from 20% of the action.
-So say I start recording a song that takes me 20 hours in total to record the majority of the song (the 80%) will come together in about 4 hours (the 20%).
-It’s not a hard and fast law as much as it’s an observation of where the majority of a given result comes from.

 The idea was first observed and documented by an Italian economist and philosopher Vilfredo Federico Damaso Pareto.
 The story goes that he was looking at the pea plants in his garden and he noticed that 80% of the peas produced by the plants came from 20% of the actual pea plants.
 He started thinking about this idea of the uneven distribution of things and went on to observe that 80% of Italy’s land was only owned by 20% of the Italian population.

 Peas Are One Thing, What About Music?